ajnatzic/343-ReverseFileC/README.md

 # 343-ReverseFileC
+AJ Natzic
+CIS 343
+Section 02

-This repository includes files for the c project where we reverse a file in c.
+This is my submission for the first project in C where we reverse a file successfully.